 In Georgia, bicycles have as much right to be on the road as cars and other motor vehicles.
 However, sometimes car drivers and other motorists fail to remember or acknowledge this, leading to bike accident injuries.
-If you or a loved one was injured in a bike accident, you need to know the laws around bicycles in the state of Georgia and how they apply to your personal injury case.
+If you or a loved one were injured in a bike accident, you need to know the laws around bicycles in the state of Georgia and how they apply to your personal injury case.

 What Are the Bicycle Laws in Georgia?